danielmahon/developer-code-test/README.md

 I tried to make this as simple as possible to run.

 You will need to launch an instance of the `iPhone 11 Pro` simulator first.
-If you do not have access to that specific simulator you have change the corresponding `run:ios` npm script to another available simulator.
+If you do not have access to that specific simulator you have change the corresponding `run:ios` npm script in `package.json` to another available simulator.

 See available devices by running `flutter devices`.